 A tall white wine glass with a tulip shape is better suited for leaner champagnes like Blanc de Blanc, made primarily from Chardonnay grapes.
 Its modest bowl size develops the aromas without overwhelming them, particularly in vintage champagnes where time has allowed the characteristics to become more complex.

-However, the New World Pinot Noir bowl is unbeatable when it comes to the more opulent rosé champagnes, derived mainly from Pinot Noir and Pinot Meunier grapes.
-It outperformed all other glass shapes - and flutes by a mile - to show impressive depth of character.
+To elevate the more opulent rosé champagnes, derived mainly from Pinot Noir and Pinot Meunier grapes, the New World Pinot Noir bowl is unbeatable.
+It outperformed flutes by a mile to show impressive depth of character.